carissseee/Laboratory-Activity-3-4/README.md

     16000,
     "Optical")
 ```
-The Mouse class is a subclass of ComputerDevice that models the characteristics and behavior of a computer mouse.
-This class demonstrates object-oriented programming principles such as inheritance, encapsulation, and method overriding.
+The Mouse class, a subclass of ComputerDevice, models the characteristics and behaviors of a computer mouse while demonstrating object-oriented principles such as inheritance, encapsulation, and method overriding.
+It inherits general attributes like brand, material, color, and price from the parent class, and introduces mouse-specific attributes including connectivity (wired or wireless), dpi (sensitivity), and sensor type (optical or laser).
+The class includes a __str__() method for generating a user-friendly summary of all attributes.
+Functional methods simulate mouse interactions: click() for clicking, scroll() for scrolling, and move_cursor(direction) for directional cursor movement.
+Additionally, the on() and off() methods simulate powering the device on and off, respectively.

 ### ```Keyboard```
 ```python